FOUNDATION

 How does the story end?
 The General Manager explained that his Foodservice division could not absorb such a large cost increase, and price for it in the marketplace, based merely on an “accounting change”.
 Fortunately, we were a few years away from consolidating three manufacturing sites into a new greenfield site that would provide significant manufacturing savings.
 We waited to officially institute the new costing methodology until the new site was up and running.
 This allowed the Foodservice division to basically retain a similar cost structure in the new facility and our retail division received all the savings associated with the investment in automation.

-The moral of the story is to seek clarity of in your product costs, this will lead to a stronger business and a better approach to the marketplace.
+The moral of the story is to seek clarity in your product costs, this will lead to a stronger business and a better approach to the marketplace.